abbibrunton/notes/topics/cloud/modules/cloudconcepts/README.md

 Cost advantage experienced by companies when the level of output increases is known as *Economies of scale*.
 This advantage comes from the relationship between per-unit cost and the quantity produced.
 Greater quantity produced lowers the per-unit cost.
 Increase in the output reduces the average costs, this also falls under the *Economies of scale*.
 The increase is brought by synergies of efficiency and operation.

+At any stage of the production process economies of scale can be implemented.
+Production that is mentioned are all the activities related to the commodity but without the final buyer involvement.
+There are numerous ways how economies of scale can be implemented in the company like: hiring more experienced marketing employees, automate human to machine labor.